 Can you use another existing character to fill in the hole?
 If you dump in unnecessary main and secondary characters you then have to develop them.
 Do you really need more arcs in your story?
 Just keep an eye on that.

-DON’T lost track of your characters:
+DON’T lose track of your characters:

-Playing a large cast means you need to be super organised.
-This isn’t time for pantsing, people.
+Playing with a large cast means you need to be super organised.
+This isn’t the time for pantsing, people.
 You need to really plot your story, you need to develop strong memorable characters and you need to keep the chapters/sections balanced.

 If you do this you can create a powerful story with memorable characters that the readers will want to follow throughout the book.